OrdoLuminis/ordoluminis.github.io/_posts/2025-09-07-repentance-and-faith.markdown

 > My people are destroyed for lack of knowledge; because you have rejected knowledge, I reject you from being a priest to me.
 And since you have forgotten the law of your God, I also will forget your children (ESV Study Bible, 2008, Hosea 4:6).

+persecuted for wanting to live a holy life
 -->

 <p style="text-indent:2em;">